Erics1337/social-brain-network/README.md

 + NextAuth.js
 + Firebase v.9 - Storage solution from google; NoSQL and image hosting
 + Recoil - State management - good for non nested components that need a global store
++ react-moment - library that allows us to pass the timestamp into a string